Coherently amplifying photon production from vacuum with a dense cloud of accelerating photodetectors

-In order to get a more quantitative sense of the average cavity photon number dynamics scaling dependence on TLS number $N$, as well as model possible experimental set-ups, we must go to the large $N_{\mathrm{crit}}$ limit where it is not feasible to numerically solve the master equation (\ref{lindblad}).
-As an alternative, we can apply the approximate second order moment equations~\cite{wangSM} that should become increasingly accurate in the large $N$ limit, provided $N$ is not too close to $N_{\mathrm{crit}}$~\cite{Kirton1,Kirton2}, and which can be straightforwardly solved numerically for arbitrarily large $N$ since the number of coupled moment equations is fixed and small.
+{\textbf{Possible implementation}} In order to get a more quantitative sense of the average cavity photon number dynamics scaling dependence on TLS number $N$, as well as model possible experimental set-ups, we must go to the large $N_{\mathrm{crit}}$ limit where it is not feasible to numerically solve the master equation (\ref{lindblad}).
+As an alternative, we can apply the approximate first and second order moment equations (see Supplementary Equation S22) that should become increasingly accurate in the large $N$ limit, provided $N$ is not too close to $N_{\mathrm{crit}}$~\cite{Kirton1,Kirton2}, and which can be straightforwardly solved numerically for arbitrarily large $N$ since the number of coupled moment equations is fixed and small.